Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 What's next

 Both Watson and Wentz should be very good if they stay healthy in 2018.
-The way that they succeed, though, is extremely likely to look different than the way we saw them bust out in 2017.
+The way that they succeed, though, is extremely likely to look different from the way we saw them bust out in 2017.
 It wouldn't be unreasonable to expect both to produce slightly less impressive numbers than the figures we saw last season.
 If they're both healthy heading into the postseason, though, I suspect their organizations will happily make that trade.
 Health concerns -- particularly for Watson, who has now torn each of his ACLs -- should be the only obstacles between these two franchise quarterbacks and MVP contention in the years to come.